 Table of Contents

-Why Labs Need (Plenty of) Exercise
+Reasons Why Labs Need A lot Of Exercise

 Make no mistake, Labrador Retrievers need plenty of exercise.
 And if you’re unable to give them the necessary physical activity on a daily basis, then you may want to look into other dog breeds.
 Exercise is that important.